fwew/fwew/README.md

 While in interactive mode, the following commands are available and can be seen by running the `/commands` command:
 ```
 /set       show currently set options, or set given options (separated by space)
-/unset     unset given options (separated by space)
+/unset     alias of /set
+/<option>  alias of /set <option>
 /list      list all words that meet given criteria
 /random    display given number of random entries
+/lenition  show the lenition table
+/len       alias of /lenition
 /update    download and update the dictionary file
+/config    show or update the given default option in the config file
-/commands  show this commands help text
+/commands  show commands help text
 /help      show main help text
 /exit      exit/quit the program (aliases /quit /q /wc)
 ```

-Note that as of 3.0.0-dev, Tab-completion is possible by typing a command partially then pressing tab to complete it, and additionally pressing tab as nessary to complete the command you are looking for.
+Note that as of fwew version 3.0.0-dev, Tab-completion is possible by typing a command partially then pressing tab to complete it, and additionally pressing tab as nessary to complete the command you are looking for.

 Note also that as of 3.0.0-dev, history is recorded each time you enter a command.
 Use the up and down arrows to cycle through your history and reuse a previous command or modify a previous command before running again.

-### /set and /unset
+### /set & /unset

 `/set` and `/unset` allow options to be toggled or set while within `fwew`.
 Here are the available options:

 ```
 a       use affix-recognition
-i       display infix location data
+i       display infix location data using classic LearnNavi angle bracket notation
+id      display infix location data using Wllìm Dot notation
 ipa     display IPA data
 l=de    use German language
 l=en   use English language